dsjsantos/react-dj-forms-builder/Documentation.md

 * *props:*

+    * id: (Optional) it's the element id for the component root element.

     * config: (Required) form configurarion JSON object as explained on section *2* below.
 You should avoid repeat field name/key in configuration file.
 Different fields (even in different pages, different groups or nested) with same name/key will share the same basic state properties ('value', 'errorMessage', 'disabled').

     * onChange: (Required) callback for fields value changes for parent control and treatment.
 If it were trigger by a field update the function will receive parameters as follows: